itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, showing a table header alert

 == Changelog ==

+= 1.0.9 =
+* Fix for configuration page not showing current selections for some fields.
+* Fixes for some CSS conflicts in the block editor.

 = 1.0.8 =
 * Adds option to restrict viewing reports to site admins.